reymimz/stack-navigation/README.md

 ## Copyright and license

 Code and documentation copyright 2022 the authors.
+Code released under the [React Navigation] (https://reactnavigation.org)